Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: BF reformulation of GR

-The condition \eqref{eq:simplicity-constraint} is called ``simplicity constraint'' and is responsible for breaking the topological invariance of the BF theory.
-The simplicity constraint can be imposed as a constraint in the action, via the introduction of a Lagrange multiplier endowed with appropriate symmetries \cite{thiemann:modern}.
-This leads to the so-called Plebanski action \cite{plebanski:separation,de-pietri:plebanski},
+The condition \eqref{eq:simplicity-constraint} is referred to as the ``simplicity constraint'' and breaks the topological invariance of the BF theory.
+The simplicity constraint can be directly imposed as a constraint in the action, by means of a Lagrange multiplier with adequate symmetries \cite{thiemann:modern}.
+This yields the Plebanski action \cite{plebanski:separation,de-pietri:plebanski},